Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Tag                : {}
           Zone               : []
 ```
-This command enable rdb-backup persistence on already existing cache.
-You can similarly enable aof-backup persistence.
+This cmdlet enables rdb-backup persistence on an already existing cache.
+You can also enable aof-backup persistence.

-### Example 4: Modify Redis Cache - If you want to change rdb back up frequency.
+### Example 4: Modify Azure Cache for Redis - If you want to change rdb back up frequency.

-For example - Currently you are taking RDB snapshot in every 30 minute but now you want to take snapshot in every 15 minute.
+For example - Currently you are taking RDB snapshot in every 30 minute, but you want to change to take snapshot 15 minutes.

 ```
 PS C:\>Set-AzRedisCache -Name "MyCache" -RedisConfiguration @{"rdb-backup-frequency" = "15"}